awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ------
 #### [ AWS CLI ]

-To create an event window using the AWS CLI, you first create the event window, and then associate one or more targets with the event window\.
+To create an event window using the AWS CLI, you first create the event window, and then you associate one or more targets with the event window\.

 **Create an event window**
 You can define either a set of time ranges or a cron expression when creating the event window, but not both\.